 There are 2 different mounting styles: TOM or Flat mounting.

-If you have a Tune-o-Matic (TOM) bridge, whether the body is flat topped or not, you'll want the 7200 model.
-The TOM mounted 7200 has 2 hooks on the side of the frame.
-These hooks will go around the posts just like the stop tail piece does on the Tune-o-Matic and mount up like on the Les Paul (top left).
+If you have a Tune-o-Matic (TOM) bridge, whether the body is flat topped or not, you'll want the stud mount type.
+The Tune-o-matic stud mount system or "TOM" for short, has 2 hooks on the side of the frame.
+These hooks will go around the studs just like the stop tail piece does on the Tune-o-Matic and mount up like on the Les Paul (top left).
 Flat mounting tremolos are generally square shaped and use four wood screws for installation and the unit is simply screwed down to the flat body top over the routed cavity. (top, center and right)